Southampton-RSG-Training/industry-skills-agile-training/episodes/21-1-collaboration-workflow.md

 5 mins.

-As a group, discuss how a feature branch workflow affects how code is developed, and list some advantages and disadvantages of such an approach when used in a team.
+As a group, discuss how using feature branches affect how code is developed, and list some advantages and disadvantages of such an approach when used in a team.

 :::::::::::::::  solution